An interview on IGN

 that the series is now getting a fourth installment.
 The new version is coming to Windows and Xbox 360, and they have some screenshots, along with the following explanation:

 We are also addressing linearity by providing a freely explorable overworld.
 Rain-Slick 3 took place entirely in one city, but Rain-Slick 4 takes place in an entirely new world, essentially.
 That gives us the freedom to really open up the game to a large and varied environment and let players explore.
 Secondly, I’m building the maps with a more open and interesting structure than I did in Rain-Slick 3.
 Our original Rain-Slick 3 game design called specifically for somewhat linear maps, and later when we revised the engine I was able to open the maps up a bit more.
 I don’t want to produce convoluted, confusing maps either; so with Rain-Slick 4, I think I’ve found a good middle ground that allows players to explore a bit without getting confused.
 Combined with the free, open overworld and optional stuff we’re putting into the game world, I think it’ll feel much less linear.

 , adding new survival mode content, new skins, a new gun, and new multiplayer maps to the shooter sequel.
-Here are details on the contents: Continue here to read the full story.
+Here are details on the contents: Continue here to read the full story

 When is it releasing?

 We don’t know.
 We’re going to take our time.
 I feel fantastic about the situation, more than ever I feel like we’re doing something really interesting with this development.
 Now is not the time to rush things, but we do need to ensure our pace is kept up.
 Our development blog and getting players in and testing as soon as possible will be key in ensuring we succeed in making this a great game.